 If Subscriber becomes aware (by whatever means) that it has signed code that contains malicious software or a serious vulnerability, the Subscriber must immediately inform GlobalSign.

-Subscriber acknowledges that Microsoft may independently determine that a Certificate is malicious or Compromised, and Microsoft services and applications may have the ability to modify Microsoft customer experiences to reflect Microsoft’s determination without notice and without regard to the revocation status of the Certificate.
+Subscriber acknowledges that Microsoft may independently determine that a Certificate is malicious or there has been a Key Compromise, and Microsoft services and applications may have the ability to modify Microsoft customer experiences to reflect Microsoft’s determination without notice and without regard to the revocation status of the Certificate.

 4.8 Termination of Use of Certificate: Subscriber shall promptly cease use of the Private Key associated with the Public Key in the Certificate upon expiration or revocation of the Certificate.